DePIN (Crypto) 2026: Master Infrastructure, AI Compute, and InfraFi

 Is DePIN a good investment given 2026 market metrics?

 DePIN investment viability is a function of a network’s on-chain revenue growth and its transition from token subsidies to real-world usage fees.
-Top projects now trade at 10x-25x revenue multiples, a dramatic shift from 2021’s 1,000x speculative peaks.
-This valuation compression indicates maturation toward fundamental value.
+The multiple that DePIN tokens trade at against real revenue has compressed by orders of magnitude since the 2021 peak, which is what maturation toward fundamental value looks like from the inside.
 However, risks persist: regulatory uncertainty surrounds hardware-based tokens, particularly around whether mining or operating nodes constitutes unregistered securities activity in the US.
 Compute pricing faces “race to zero” pressure as more GPU providers join networks, compressing margins for individual operators.

 The 2026 market context includes recent bridge protocol exploits that reduced DePIN cross-chain liquidity and amplified concerns about token custody.
 Holders should calculate expected ROI based on current hardware electricity costs versus projected token earnings, accounting for realistic reward dilution as networks scale.